Slymey/DynArray/README.md

 T[] getPage(int ind)
 ```

-Gets an array of specified length starting at the index
+Gets an array of ellements of specified length starting at the index
 ```java
 T[] getArray(int ind, int len)
 ```